-If you’re looking for more options, you can also stay in Levanto; though it’s not technically part of The Cinque Terre, it’s on the same train route which makes it easy to pop into any village each morning.
+If you’re looking for another option when availability within the five towns is running low, Levanto is a larger town with more hotels and apartments for rent.
+Though it’s not technically part of the Cinque Terre, it’s on the same train route which makes it easy to pop into any of the five villages.
 Or, you can hike between Levanto and Monterosso (it’s about a 3 hour hike, so maybe not every day).

 1 Head Start on Hiking

 We went to this part of the Italian Riviera to enjoy the sun, the sea and the hiking trails.
 The Sentiero Azzurro, also known as the blue path or hiking path 2, connects all five villages.
 For tips on hiking in the Cinque Terre, like which hiking pass you need to buy and a list of great hikes, check out our guide here.